ohmpi/ohmpi/doc/source/source_rst/hardware/assemble_ohmpi/assembling_mb2024_MUX_2023_dps5005.rst

 A measurement will start, and you should obtain your first measurement, with a value of R = 100 ohm (R1 on the equivalent circuit).

-If not check, your cable connexion and batteries
+If not check, your cable connection and batteries

 You can now connect the 4 cables of each MUX to the screw terminals of the measurement board identified ABMN.